ThiloSavaryHHU/faul-response-v2/README.md

 }
 ```

+The `tasks` field contains tasks for the tasksErrors section to filter the displayed options.

+The other fields contain the templates for the different sections:

 The `intro` field contains text that precedes the section in the generated response.
 This parameter is optional and can
 be omitted.